IntelRealSense/librealsense/examples/measure/readme.md

 ### Running Processing on a Background Thread

 Both the post-processing and the shortest-path calculations in this example can be relatively slow.
-To not block the main (UI) thread, we are going to have a dedicate thread for both the post-processing and the algorithm.
+To not block the main (UI) thread, we are going to have a dedicated thread for both the post-processing and the algorithm.

 #### Post-Processing Thread